View Craig Hamann's Obituary on emissourian.com and share memories

 |

+Craig, son of the late Walter Hamann and wife Dolores, nee Struckhoff, was born Aug.
+22, 1956, in Washington.
+He graduated from Washington High School.
+On May 1, 1976, Craig was united in marriage to Dorothy "Dottie" Patke, at St. John's-Gildehaus Church.
+He was a member of Elks Lodge 1559, Knights of Columbus in Dutzow, American Legion Post 218 and St. John's-Gildehaus Church.

-He is survived by his wife, Dottie Hamann, Washington; two sons, Scott Hamann and wife Alicia, Washington, and Mike Hamann and significant other Sarah Jarvis, Beaufort; other relatives and many friends.
+Craig is survived by his wife, Dottie Hamann, Washington; children, Scott Hamann and wife Alicia, Washington, and Mike Hamann and significant other Sarah Jarvis, Beaufort; siblings, Kirk Hamann Sr. and wife Marty, Villa Ridge, Colette Jacquin and husband Larry, Gary Hamann and wife Donna, all of Washington, and Keith Hamann and wife Amy, Springfield, Ill.; grandchildren, Cody and Emma Hamann; brothers- and sisters-in-law, Doris Hoffman, Downers Grove, Ill., Dennis Patke and wife Debbie, Dutzow, Diane Borgerding, Augusta, and Dave Patke and wife Mary, Labadie; many nieces, nephews, other relatives and friends.

+He was preceded in death by his parents, Walter and Dolores Hamann; father- and mother-in-law, Al and Ethel Patke; brother-in-law, Rich Borgerding; niece, Sara Hamann; and nephew, Kirk Hamann Jr.

+Visitation was held Sunday, Nov.
+3, from 1 to 5 p.m. at Nieburg-Vitt, Miller Funeral Home, Washington, with a memorial service beginning at 5 p.m.